davar-playgrounds/poc-terraform-aws-web-cluster/README.md

 - Limited use of SCM backed terraform modules to keep all code together.
 - Security in IAM , restrictions only as stipulated in the assignment.
 - CI other than an bash pipeline.
-- SSL certification and HTTPS
+- SSL certificates and HTTPS
+- Git signing of commits

 Licence:
 This software is licensed, before use please assess this fits your business-case.